Why You Seldom Take Your Own Advice

 - Some clients hire a Coach for highly-customized, one-to-one, private and confidential performance intervention and coaching.

-- Sometimes a business will contract with a Coach to lead a team or group on an ongoing basis for sustained effectiveness, teamwork, and productivity.
+- Sometimes a business will contract with a Coach to lead a team or group for one-time workshops for breakthroughs with effectiveness, teamwork, and productivity.

 - You can also become a member of a coach-led virtual achievement workgroup wherein you benefit from a coaching format that provides benefits of coaching for a more economical price than more customized private, one-to-one coaching.